davharris/dissertation/dissertation.md

 Notably, the required correlations are automatically inferred from species' co-occurrence patterns, so the accuracy of these updated predictions does not depend closely on the user's ecological intuition about species' environmental tolerances.

 As with most neural networks, a mistnet model's coefficients are initialized randomly, and then an optimization procedure attempts to climb the log-likelihood surface by iteratively adjusting the coefficients toward better values (i.e. gradient-based hill-climbing).
-In mistnet models, these adjustments are calculated with a variant of the backpropagation algorithm suggested by @tang_learning_2013 (described in more detail in Appendix C).
+In mistnet models, these adjustments are calculated with a variant of the backpropagation algorithm suggested by @tang_learning_2013 (described in more detail in Appendix A.3).
 The generalized expectation maximization procedure used in this variant alternates between inferring the states of the latent variables that produced the observed assemblages (via importance sampling) and updating the model's coefficients to make better predictions (via weighted backpropagation).
 By iteratively improving the model's estimates of the latent environmental factors and of the parameters governing species' responses to them, this procedure will eventually bring the model---with probability one---to a local maximum likelihood estimate [@tang_learning_2013; @neal_view_1998].